 During the 1878-1879 winter season, it was the home of tobacco and cigar dealer Nathan Samuel and his wife, Fanny (Salomon) Samuel.
 They previously had lived at the Parker House Hotel, and resumed living there the next year.
 By 1881, they were living at 211 Beacon.

-During the 1879-1880 winter season, 208 Beacon was the home of John Harry H. Watson, his brother Frank Towneley Watson, and their sister, Mary Caroline Watson.
-They previously had lived with their parents, James and Annie Eleanor (Stevens) Watson, at 41 Worcester Square.
+During the 1879-1880 winter season, 208 Beacon was the home of John Harry H. Watson, his brother Frank Towneley Watson, and their sister, Mary C. Watson.
+They previously had lived with their parents, James and Annie E. (Stevens) Watson, at 41 Worcester Square.
 By 1881, John H. H. Watson, and probably his siblings, were living in Roxbury.

 During the 1890-1891 winter season, the Braggiottis were living at the Hotel Victoria at 273 Dartmouth and then at Exeter Chambers (southeast corner of Exeter and Blagden).
 They leased 208 Beacon to retired cotton manufacturer Francis Blake Rice and his wife, Sarah (Sallie) Blake (Austin) Rice, who were building a new home at 454 Beacon.
 They had lived at 171 Marlborough during the previous season.
 They also maintained a home in Jamestown, Rhode Island.
 By the 1891-1892 season, the Rices had moved to 454 Beacon and the Braggiottis had resumed living at 208 Beacon.

-During the 1897-1898 winter season, 208 Beacon was the home of banker and broker Arthur Lithgow Devens, Jr., and his wife, Agnes Russell (Elwood) Devens, who were introducing their daughter, Agnes Dorothy (called Dorothy) Devens, into society.
+During the 1897-1898 winter season, 208 Beacon was the home of banker and broker Arthur Lithgow Devens, Jr., and his wife, Agnes Russell (Elwood) Devens, whose daughter, Agnes Dorothy (called Dorothy) Devens, was a debutante that season.
 They also maintained a home in Hamilton, which had been their primary residence in 1897.
 They previously had lived at 367 Beacon.
 By 1898, they had moved to the Hotel Brunswick (southeast corner of Clarendon and Boylston), and during the 1900-1901 winter season, they leased 403 Beacon when their younger daughter, Elizabeth, made her debut.

 Francis Braggiotti, Jr., died in January of 1898 of consumption, and Martha Braggiotti died several days later, also in January of 1898.